boost-edu-tools/gitinspectorgui/docs/api/examples.md

 # API Integration Examples

-Practical examples for GitInspectorGUI simplified PyO3 helper function implementation.
+Practical examples for GitInspectorGUI Python function implementation.

 ## Overview

-This document shows how to implement the required Python functions that will be called directly from the frontend via our PyO3 helper functions.
-Our integration handles all communication between JavaScript and Python automatically.
+This document shows how to implement the required Python functions that will be called from the frontend.
+The integration handles all communication between JavaScript and Python automatically.

-**Implementation Focus**: These examples show direct Python function implementations using our PyO3 helper function system.
-For PyO3 architecture details, see [Design Decisions](../architecture/design-decisions.md).
+> **Architecture Details**: For technical information about the integration system, see [Design Decisions](../architecture/design-decisions.md).

 ## Python Function Implementation